-- Recommend grocery stores, restaurants, banks, hospitals. - Recommend professionals (dentist, doctor, etc.) in the area. - Is the housing for Intern is adequate? - Does the intern need to secure renter's insurance? - Where can the Intern secure a current driver's license?
+- Recommend grocery stores, restaurants, banks, hospitals. - Recommend professionals (dentist, doctor, etc.) in the area. - Is the housing for the Intern adequate? - Does the Intern need to secure renter's insurance? - Where can the Intern secure a current driver's license?